intsuc/game_packet_executor/README.md

 ## Game packets

 Game packets are a packet that represents player interaction.
-It can be handled by the following advancement triggers:
+They can be handled by the following advancement triggers:

 - `minecraft:brewed_potion`
 - `minecraft:enchanted_item`